Vertex Nomination in Richly Attributed Networks: Simulations and Experiments

 independently over all $v \in V$ and generating $\bx$ and $\by$ independently of one another.
-Note that when applying $\VNA$ to the above data, we set the parameters as the true $d=5$, with the number of clusters in step (iv) set to 5 as well.
-In practice there are numerous principled heuristics to select this dimension parameter (e.g., USVT \cite{chatterjee2014matrix} or finding an elbow in the scree plot \cite{zhu2006automatic}) and the number of clusters (e.g., optimizing silhouette width or minimizing BIC \cite{mclust}).
+Note that when applying our $\VNA$ scheme to the above data, we set the number of blocks to be the ``true'' $d=5$, with the number of clusters in step (iv) set to 5 as well.
+In practice, there are numerous principled heuristics to select this dimension parameter (e.g., USVT or finding an elbow in the scree plot \cite{chatterjee2014matrix,zhu2006automatic}) and the number of clusters (e.g., optimizing silhouette width or minimizing BIC \cite{mclust}).
 We do not pursue these model selection problems further here.